LassoSoft/LassoGuide/lasso_guide_source/language/traits.rst

 requirements of one trait may be satisified by a member method provided by another trait in the composition.

-However, if two traits provide the same member method then there is a conflict.
+However, if two traits provide the same member method, then there is a conflict.
 The conflict is resolved by eliminating both implementations of that member method and adding a requirement for it to the trait.
 The type which the trait is ultimately applied to must implement that member method in order for the trait